lost-egg/lost-egg.github.io/combat.md

       * *gambit:* Instead of applying damage, apply your damage roll against the difficulty of the gambit.
 If you succeed, you complete the gambit.

     e.
-If this is a decisive attack, your Initiative resets to 3.
-If this is a gambit, instead of resetting your Initiative to 3, you lose (gambit's difficulty + 1)i.
+If this is a decisive attack, your Initiative resets to your base Initiative.
+If this is a gambit, instead of resetting your Initiative, you lose (gambit's difficulty + 1)i.

     f.
 If the target is Crashed by the attack, apply Break or Shift.